Slotted content

 Inject the projected slot information

-It is possible to inject an instance of IAuSlotsInfo in a custom element view model.
+It is possible to inject an instance of IAuSlotsInfo in a element component view model.
 This provides information related to the slots inside a custom element.
 The information includes only the slot names for which content has been projected.
 Let's consider the following example.

 <au-slot>dfb</au-slot>